ButlerOS/haskell-jira-client/md2jira/README.md

 # Support Z
 ```

 **Synchronize to Jira**

-Refine the entry and run `md2jira project.md` to create the issues in Jira.
+Run `md2jira project.md` to create the backlog in Jira.

 The tool will update the file to inject the remote identifiers: